Everyone

 • Do not borrow money to get a job.

-• Do not believe promises made by some employers, immigration advisors or agents – particularly if they are from overseas or ask you for money to get a job.
+• Be careful of promises made by some employers’ immigration advisers, lawyers, or agents, particularly if they are located offshore or they ask you for money to get a job.

 • Check the Immigration New Zealand website (link below) for advice on how to avoid immigration scams.